Omeka Classic

 For those of you who would like to set up an Omeka site through your Reclaim Hosting account, you need to decide if you would like to have a special domain name for the Omeka site (e.g. www.myprojectname.com) – you can purchase one through Reclaim Hosting if you’d like to go this route.
 Alternatively, you can create a subdomain – this is the part of the domain name set off from your main domain by a period.
 E.g. historyarthistory.gmu.edu is a subdomain of gmu.edu.

 Log in to your Reclaim Hosting account and select cPanel to go to the screen that we used to install our WordPress blogs.
-You’ll notice the top set of icons is the “Applications” while the second set of icons is labeled “Domains” and has an icon labeled “Subdomains”.
+You’ll notice the top set of icons is the “Applications” while a lower set of icons is labeled “Domains” and has an icon labeled “Domains”.
 Click that to be taken to a screen that lets you create or modify a subdomain.
-I’ve created one called “omeka” so the entire subdomain URL is omeka.jessicaotis.com.
-Give yours a name and click “Create.”

 Now if you navigate back to the cPanel screen, you can click the icon labeled “Omeka”.
 From the Installatron screen, click “install this application.”
 The next screen will ask you what URL you would like to connect to this Omeka site.
 DO NOT TELL IT YOUR MAIN SITE URL or you might accidentally make your WordPress blog inaccessible.
 Instead, search through the dropdown menu under the word “Domain” to find the subdomain you just created and select that.
 Make sure you save the automatically generated username and password, and give your Omeka site a title before telling it to finish installing.